tqt97/laravel-prezet-blog/README.md

 ---

+## 🌍 Translations

+This project includes a built-in translation management system, allowing you to provide multilingual versions of your content.

+### How It Works

+- When you visit a post, you can append `/translate` to the URL to view the translation creation page (e.g., `http://your-site.com/my-first-post/translate`).
+- Submitted translations are stored in the main application database.
+- If a published translation exists for a given language, visiting the post with the correct locale will show the translated version.

+---

 ## 🔄 SQLite Index

 Project uses an SQLite index file to more efficiently query information about your markdown content.
 This index is crucial for features like pagination, sorting, and filtering of your blog posts or documentation pages.